younes-makhtoum/artificial-intelligence-quiz-app/README.md

 *** Android Basics Nanodegree program designed by Udacity & Google ***

+This program was composed of 4 courses:
+* User Interface
-Android Course : User Input
+* User Input
+* Multi-screen apps
+* Networking
+* Databases

---> Second and final project of course
+--> This project was the second and final project of the "User Input" course (Project #3 of program)

---> Project #3 of program

-Objective :

-The goal was to create an educational app that quizzes a user about a chosen topic.
+--> The goal was to create an educational app that quizzes a user about a chosen topic.